ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates

 This is the candaidate test for ExactTarget UI developers.

+Read *ALL* bullet points.

 Please include "ATTENTION: &lt;ET Contacts Name&gt;" in your pull request

 ## Here are the guidelines for the test:
 + Be sure to read all the bullet points bellow.
++ Please take no longer than 48 hours from first commit (see meta.txt bellow) unless otherwise requestd.
 + Fork this repository, do your work, commit early/often with descriptive messages.
 When finished, send a pull request.
 + The "JsAndDom.*" (html and js) files have a series of questions/tasks for you to complete.
 + The "UI_CandidateTest_IMH_dashboard.*" files (png and psd) are for you to replicate.